AI ARCHITECTURE

 I don’t build “smart demos,” but AI-enabled architectures that:

-- Scale
+- scale

-- Are measurable (keyword: Build-Measure-Learn Circle)
+- are measurable (keyword: Build-Measure-Learn Circle)

 - remain explainable